divvungiellatekno/giellalt.uit.no/tools/tools.md

 To edit our source file we need a text editor, which has to support UTF-8, and can save the edited result as pure text.
-You may use [emacs](docu-emacs.html) and it's [modes](docu-emacs-modes.html) or *vim*.
-Graphical editor for all platforms are [Atom](https://atom.io/) and [Sublime Text](https://www.sublimetext.com/)

-On a Mac you may e.g. use [SubEthaEdit](subethaedit.html), for which we also have made modes for the relevant programming tools, or [TextMate](https://macromates.com/).
-On Windows (Ubuntu on Windows), you may use e.g. [EditPad lite](https://www.editpadlite.com/).
+You may use [emacs](docu-emacs.html) and it's [modes](docu-emacs-modes.html) On a Mac you may e.g. use [SubEthaEdit](subethaedit.html), for which we also have made modes for the relevant programming tools..

 Documentation tools
 -------------------

-We publish our documentation with [MarkDown](https://www.markdownguide.org/).
-We also have [documentation on Markdown](Markdown.html)).
-The language specific documentation is written either in the source files themselves or in the `lang-xxx/docs` folder.
-Language independent documentation (= the pages you read just now) is written in [the repository giellalt.github.io](https://github.com/giellalt/giellalt.github.io) and Tromsø-specific documentation is written in [the repository giellalt.uit.no](https://github.com/divvungiellatekno/giellalt.uit.no).
+We publish our documentation with [forrest](../infra/forrest-howto.html)

 Morphological analysis
 ----------------------